shraddha-t-hq/pwn.college_shraddha/Digesting Documentation.md

 ## What I learned
 I learned the following from this challenge :
-1. To search within the manual '/' is used foloowed by the pattern we wnat to search.
+1. To search within the manual `/` is used foloowed by the pattern we want to search.

 ## References
 pwn.college